agilbert1412/Archipelago.Gifting.Net/README.md

 The returned value is a boolean that depends on the success of the operation.
 True means that the gift was sent, false means that an error occured.
 If the gift is not sent successfully, it is recommended not to take away the item from the local player.

-The out parameter is also optional, but it provides the uniquely generated ID for the gift you just sent.
-Keeping this around can help debugging, or identifying refunded gifts.

 ## Processing a Gift